voxdotdev/pycrashcourse/README.md

 **[x] Python Crash Course - 2nd Edition**

-Each chapter (excluding intro chapter, for now) features both an **exercises** folder to practice the exercises in the book, <s>as well as an **overview** file listing all elements reviewed within said chapter.</s> This was deviated from in later chapters for convenience / workflow.
+Each chapter (excluding intro chapter, for now) features both an **exercises** folder to practice the exercises in the book, as well as an **overview** file listing all elements reviewed within said chapter.
+Overview will be completed after all the exercises in the chapter has been reviewed to act as a means of recap.